-Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems HVSI 400,000 0 incidence assays, and threshold ARV resistance monitoring are being continued.
+Governance and Systems HVSI 700,000 0

+HIV Surveillance is a key tool for monitoring progress towards reducing HIV infections in Mozambique, the first goal outlined in the Partnership Framework.
+During the latest round in 2011, sentinel surveillance is being conducted at 36 sites throughout the country and dry blood spot (DBS) technology, BED incidence assays, and threshold ARV resistance monitoring are being continued.
 Data from the sentinel surveillance round are used to describe the current burden of disease among pregnant women and to produce estimates of the burden and impact of HIV/AIDS in the country and to monitor disease trends over time.
 Sentinel surveillance data, adjusted by national survey data, are the cornerstone for allocating resources in the country.
 This year integrated bio-behavioral surveillance surveys (IBBS) are also being conducted in three most at risk populations (mineworkers, truck drivers, female sex workers).
 These surveys will provide the basis for assessing disease burden in these populations and also determining their contribution to the national epidemic.